Activity Logging

 group_update_info |

-The user updated information for a group. |
+The user updated the details of a group. |

 role_create |